 The first step is to call our main office (479-6220) to schedule a group intake/orientation.
 During the orientation you will learn more about learning disabilities and determine if you should continue with the individual assessment.

 Yes, but not much.
 The cost of testing is the cost of enrolling in a one-half (0.5) unit class at Cabrillo College.

 Yes.
 You must be a Cabrillo college student to be tested, and you will need to enroll in LS 254, Diagnostic Assessment.
-You will receive an add slip to register at the group intake/orientation mentioned above.
-Upon completion of the individualized testing process, you will receive one unit of credit.
+You will receive an add code to register at the group intake/orientation mentioned above.
+Upon completion of the individualized testing process, you will receive one-half unit of credit.